 Hepatitis A is an inflammation of the liver caused by the hepatitis A virus.
-This often manifests itself in unspecific general symptoms or with gastrointestinal complaints and jaundice.
-In rare cases, severe courses or death occur in people over 40 years of age; chronic courses do not occur.
+It often manifests itself in unspecific general symptoms or with gastrointestinal complaints and jaundice.
+In rare cases, severe courses or death may occur in people over 40 years of age.
+Chronic courses do not occur.

-Hepatitis A is transmitted by contact or smear infection from person to person (faecal-oral) or by eating contaminated food such as lettuce fertilised with faeces, mussels from contaminated sea areas or through contaminated drinking water.
-Hepatitis A occurs worldwide, but especially in places with poor sanitation and inadequate drinking water controls.
+Hepatitis A is transmitted via contact or smear infection from person to person (faecal-oral) or by eating contaminated food such as lettuce fertilised with faeces, mussels from contaminated sea areas or through contaminated drinking water.
+Hepatitis A occurs worldwide, but especially in places with poor sanitary conditions and inadequate drinking water controls.

 If you are planning a trip to southern and eastern European countries or to Africa, Asia, South and Central America, you should get vaccinated.
-The risk of infection in these countries is 1:500 per month of stay - regardless of travel style.
+The risk of infection in these countries is 1:500 per month of stay - regardless of the style of travel.

 The hepatitis A vaccine is an inactivated vaccine and is often administered in combination with hepatitis B or typhoid.

 Basic immunisation is given by two doses at least 6 months apart.
 Protection lasts for at least 10 years, probably more than 25 years.